Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Even the tea was sensational.
 It was a simple blend of green and jasmine teas — but I couldn’t stop drinking it.
 I need that tea in my house.

-After the meal, we got to meet chef Ta Van Huong and raved about how much we enjoyed our meal.
+After the meal, I got to meet chef Ta Van Huong and raved about how much I enjoyed my meal.
 A native of northern Vietnam — not to mention the quietest chef I’ve ever met — he’s brought some of his family recipes to the restaurant.
 The ginger lotus seabass is a recipe of his grandmother’s.

 Next time I come to Dubai, I would love to come back to Blue Jade and see the latest that Ta Van Huong has come up with.
 This is a chef to watch.